d0t1q/goo.gl_scrape/README.md

 - **Recommendation**: Keep >= 0.5 seconds to avoid rate limiting

 ## 🚨 Important Notes

-- **Legal**: Only scan URLs you have permission to access
-- **Respectful**: Use reasonable delays to avoid overwhelming servers
-- **Backup**: Keep backups of your CSV files
 - **Time Sensitive**: Run before August 25th, 2025!

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📜 License

 This project is provided as-is for educational and archival purposes.
 Please use responsibly and in accordance with Google's Terms of Service.

-## 🙏 Acknowledgments

-- Originally based on a legacy Python script for goo.gl URL scanning
-- Modernized for Python 3.8+ with enhanced error handling
-- Designed to preserve URL mappings before the service shutdown

----

 **⚡ Quick Start Reminder:**
 ```bash